 Return to Table of Contents

-After you have selected your classes, you may contact the Center for Counseling and Psychological Services, 973-596-3414, to discuss NJIT accommodation services.
+After you have selected your classes, you may contact Disability Support Services, 973-596-5598, to discuss NJIT accommodations services or visit their website at http://www5.njit.edu/studentsuccess/disability-support-services/.

 Return to Table of Contents

 Please refer to the graduation web site for information regarding applying for graduation.

 A detailed statement of charges can be viewed via Highlander Pipeline.
 Payment must be received by the due date.
 Unpaid registration will be subject to cancellation and a late fee.
 Students are responsible for payment of tuition and fees and must monitor their billing status via Highlander Pipeline.
 Under no circumstances will canceled registrations be reinstated after semester classes have ended.

 In order to pay the New Jersey resident tuition rate students must have been legal residents of New Jersey at the time of application or have established New Jersey as their legal domicile since the time of admission.
 Students falling into this category must complete and submit a residency analysis form to the Registrar.
 It is assumed that full-time non-resident students who subsequently move to New Jersey after admission to NJIT are moving to the state in order to attend school.
 These students will not be considered residents of the state for tuition purposes.